alicerunsonfedora/fedigardens/.github/CONTRIBUTING.md

 More information on Gitmoji can be found at https://gitmoji.dev.

+- Note: For commits relating to Xcode Cloud where any existing emoji doesn't neatly define the type of commit, use the `:cloud:` :cloud: emoji instead.

 ### Pull requests

 - Pull requests should have an adequate description of the changes being made, and